-Sampling Different Colors of Stain on My Actual Floor
+Sampling Different Colors of Hardwood Stain on My Actual Floor

 Bona DriFast Stain colors from left to right: Grey, White, Provincial, 1/2 Grey + 1/2 Provincial, Sand Dune, 1/2 Grey + 1/2 Antique Brown, Natural, Antique Brown

-Greg, the Bona Certified Craftsman who is refinishing my floors did a sampling of colors I told him I was interested in to help me make my wood stain color decision.
+Greg, the Bona Certified Craftsman who is refinishing my floors did a sampling of colors on a small area of the floor that I told him I was interested in.
+Doing this helped me make my wood stain color decision.

-- Every piece of wood will accept color differently – humidity levels, species of wood, type of stain, and what grade of sanding you did during preparations will all affect the finish.
+- Every piece and type of wood will accept color differently – humidity levels, species of wood, type of stain, and what grade of sanding you did during preparations will all affect the finish.
 So always do lots of testing to make sure you like how the color looks on your wood floor.

 He sanded an area of the floor and taped off boxes with painter’s tape.
 In each box he applied different colors of Bona stains I asked to see.

 Greg did this for me.
 He mixed a combo of Grey with Antique Brown and also Grey with Provincial.

 Seeing all the colors on the actual wood made it easier for me to choose which color I liked best.

 What Color Wood Stain Did I Choose for My Floor?

 After choosing the stain color, I still had another decision to make.
 I needed to pick a finish.

 How To Choose a Hardwood Floor Finish

 I had to decide if I wanted a shiny, satin, or a matte finish on my grey stained floor?

 The type of polyurethane used (oil vs water-based polyurethane) can have a big impact on the color, especially for a very light floor.